 I love seeing the smiles on children’s faces, hearing their questions, and seeing them get so involved in the program.
 I get asked so many fascinating questions, like “how is the human brain just an organ, but is able to do so many things?”
 I enjoy seeing children apply the strategies from the program to solve problems in the playground and I especially enjoy hearing them talk about Healthy Harold.

-If kids could remember just one thing from the Life Education program, I hope it would be to look after their bodies and make good choices.
+If kids could remember just one thing from the Life Ed program, I hope it would be to look after their bodies and make good choices.
 It is amazing how these principles can help you through the toughest of times.